-Again I must tell you that I have not read the Eye of Fire, but looking at my correspondences back in 1990, I was able to find a report of a psychic quest at Brinklow Hill undertaken by Rita Goold (a physical medium) and Clive Potter, who is still a UFO researcher and psychic quester.
+Looking at my correspondences back in 1990, I was able to find a report of a psychic quest at Brinklow Hill undertaken by Rita Goold (a physical medium) and Clive Potter, who is still a UFO researcher and psychic quester.
 Clive Potter provided the following case notes on his experience,

 “On Sunday September 17th 1989, four people met up at Brinklow, one of the party, Rita Goold had received psychic suggestions that something of interest was buried on the hill.

 Using dowsing rods two 6” daggers (or paper knives) were located, buried either side of a stile that forms one of the entrances to the site.
 After a heavy down pour the team decided to leave the hill and drive back to Leicester with Rita.

 As they drove Clive noticed that in the back of the car, the dowsing rods appeared to be moving and jumping more than would be expected from the surface of the road.
 At that moment Rita alerted Clive to a mysterious light above the trees to the left of the road.